Ohio police release video of fatal police shooting of pregnant 21-year-old Ta’Kiya Young | KRDO

 Authorities said the officers worked quickly to help Young after the shooting, saying EMS was called 10 seconds after she was taken out of the car.
 The officer who fired the shot also grabbed a trauma kit and applied a chest seal to her wound in under two minutes after she was removed from the vehicle.

-The officer who fired his weapon is still on leave, but the second officer who was at the window is back at work due to “staffing” issues, police said.
+The officer who fired his weapon is still on administrative leave, but the second officer who was at the window is back at work.
+Chief John Belford said after he reviewed the videos, he didn’t see a reason to keep the second officer on leave.

+“I returned him to duty, as our staffing is already very limited,” he said, noting both officers would still be subject to a “full administrative review” after the BCI investigation.

-“Last week, there was a tragedy in our community,” chief John Belford said in a statement.
+“Last week, there was a tragedy in our community,” Belford said in a statement.
 Due to potential pending litigation, he says the department is “very limited in what we can say.”

 “We’re being as transparent and forthcoming as we can, given these significant legal constraints.”
 He cited an ongoing BCI investigation and potential “personnel actions” regarding the officer who opened fire.

-The local police union said a grand jury would make any decisions regarding whether either officer is charged in the incident but noted “a weapon is not just a firearm.
-A weapon is also a 2000-pound vehicle that somebody puts in gear and is driving at you,” Brian Steel, executive vice president of Fraternal Order of Police Capital City Lodge #9, said at a news conference Friday.
+The local police union said others would make any decisions regarding whether either officer is charged in the incident.
+But, Brian Steel, executive vice president of Fraternal Order of Police Capital City Lodge #9, noted “a weapon is not just a firearm.
+A weapon is also a 2000-pound vehicle that somebody puts in gear and is driving at you.”

 The Blendon Township Police Department’s use of force policy says when it’s “feasible,” officers should take “reasonable steps” to get out of the way of an approaching vehicle instead of firing a weapon.